-4.3.1.4 Sites of archeological & religious importance
+4.3.1.4 Sites of archeological and religious importance

-The archaeological & religious sites/monuments, if any, in the record of the Govt./local administration in the study area need to be identified and listed.
-Details such as name, area, age of construction, etc. be given in the report.
+The archaeological and religious sites/monuments, if any, in the record of the Government/local administration in the study area need to be identified and listed.
+Details such as name, area, age of construction, etc, be given in the report.

 4.3.1.5 Drought/flood/ cyclone/cloud bursts/GLOF